vitekign/Mortgage/README.md

 ## Simplifications and Constrains

 1. Considering the size of this type of expert system in production, I had no choice but to constrain my application to cover only one credit score range.
-However, I chose to implement the most difficult range which goes from 450 up to 640 score points.
+However, I chose to implement the most difficult range which goes from 450 to 640 score points.
 The applicants who fall in this range, usually have to meet a number of extra requirements, which have to be taken into consideration and thoroughly analyzed.
 2. Due to the time constraints, I implemented only 3 sub-trees which lead to the mortgage approval decision and rate assignment.
 This includes: chapter-7 bankruptcy, chapter-13 bankruptcy and 30-60-day late payments, with extenuating circumstances like 'family issues'.
 It might not seem a lot; however, my knowledge expert spent around 3 hours just on filling up the FAM rules for this small part of fully implemented mortgage expert system.
 3. The system does not make a decision whether to assign a 15-year mortgage or instead go with a 30-year offer.
 4. Considering that Credit Rating, LTV and DTI are used in each possible scenario, I decided to employ fuzzy logic and convert these three crisp input values into one overall score.
 This way I could decrease the number of FAM cases in each sub-tree by order of 3.
 For example, in chapter-7 case, instead of having an 81-case FAM, I downsized it to 27 cases.
 However, I am not sure if by doing so I did not lose some precision and sensitivity.